CodeYourFuture/JavaScript-Core-2-Coursework-Week3-Archived/mandatory/2-quotegenerator/task.md

 When the page loads it should show a random quote from the `quotes` array on the screen.
 It should also show who said the quote.

+The quote should be in an element with id `quote`, and the name of the person who said it should appear in an element with id `author`.

-When you click a button on the screen it should change the quote on the screen.
+When you click a button (which must have id `new-quote`) on the screen it should change the quote on the screen.

 It can look however you like but there is an example in this folder at `quote_generator_example.png`